The Challenges of Drug DUI Case Laws

 Every state, as well as District of Columbia, has enacted some form of drug DUI case laws making it illegal to drive a vehicle under the influence of drugs.
 The statutes themselves vary significantly from jurisdiction to jurisdiction.
 Generally DUID (Driving Under the Influence of Drugs) statutes make it illegal to drive while under influence of any drug.
 This is whether it is narcotic, illegal, or over the counter.
 Thus, whether you are under the influence of crack, prescription Xanax, or Nyquil, the penalties are the same.

 Just as states have per se DUI laws, some states now are also enacting per se drug DUI case laws, making it illegal to drive with any amount of drugs present in your system.
-Most statutes exempt prescription drugs and over-the-counter medications from per se prosecution, as these medications were legally obtained.
+Most statutes exempt prescription drugs and over-the-counter medications from per se prosecution.
+Medications, such as these, obtained legally.
 Medications may still impair your ability to drive, which arrest and prosecution is possible for driving under influence of them.

 Movement Towards Drug Recognition Experts (DRE)